openrewrite/rewrite-docs/authoring-recipes/multiple-visitors.md

 * Takes in and saves all of the necessary information to identify whether or not a variable it is visiting matches the one provided by the other visitor.
 * Takes in a tree to visit that is scoped to only the areas where the variable can be reassigned (to increase speed and to ensure we can accurately detect changes to a variable).
 * Keeps track of whether or not said variable has been reassigned.
 This state needs to be accessible and modifiable in all of the visit functions.
-* Provides a way for our other visitor to access the above state.
+* Provides a way for our other visitors to access the above state.

 To address these needs, let's create a `static` visitor that extends `JavaIsoVisitor` and uses an `AtomicBoolean` as its type.
 We can then add a final `J.VariableDeclarations.NamedVariable` object to this visitor.
 Lastly, we can create a `find` function that takes in the necessary information to set this up and returns a new instance of this visitor: